setulp/dev-notes/src/content/docs/reference/testing.md

 For test driven development, this is a good paradigm to follow:

-- Create a testing outline
+- Create a meaningful failing test
 - Write most basic code to pass test
-- Refactor
+- Refactor, start making code good
 - Commit

 Repeat until satified or code exceeds expectations.